shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     - use full of the webpack, enjoy!

 - add support for Safari ([#1811](https://github.com/shopsys/shopsys/pull/1811))
-    - see #project-base-diff to update your project
+    - see [project-base diff](https://github.com/shopsys/project-base/commit/4aea8de5cfaaed17d9efb814df9686c6402e67a6) to update your project

 - add LiveReload for Webpack ([#1807](https://github.com/shopsys/shopsys/pull/1807))
     - see #project-base-diff to update your project